kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 Our dataframe contains user ratings that range from 0.5 to 5.0.
 Therefore, we can model this problem as an instance of supervised learning where we need to predict the rating, given a user and a movie.
 Although the ratings can only take in ten discrete values, we will model this as a regression problem.

-We are going to split the `collab_df` so that 75% of a user's ratings are in the training dataset and 25% are in the testing dataset, which will require us do the `train_test_split` in a bit of an odd way.
+We are going to split the dataframe so that 75% of a user's ratings are in the training dataset and 25% are in the testing dataset, which will require us do the `train_test_split` in a bit of an odd way.
 We will assume that the `userId` field is the target variable (or y) and that the other columns are the predictor variables (or X).
-We will perform a `train_test_split` and set stratify to `y` to ensure that the proportion of each class is the same in the training and testing datasets.

 Additionally, are going to use **root mean squared error** to assess our model performance as it is the most commonly used performance metric for regressors.

 #### Baseline Model

 To start, we are going to make a baseline collaborative filter model.
 This model takes in a `userId` and `imdbId` as input and returns a float between 0.5 and 5.0.
-We make our baseline model will return a 3.0 regardless of `userId` and `imdbId`.
-The RMSE returned for this model is 1.141.
+We make our baseline model will return a 3.0 regardless of `userId` and `imdbId`. **The RMSE returned for this model is 1.141.**

 #### User-Based Mean Model

 This type of filter finds users that are similar to a particular user and then recommends products that those users have liked.
 We will start by building a simple collaborative filter.
 This will take in a `userId` and `imdbId` and output the mean rating for the movie by everyone who has rated it.
 This filter will not distinguish between users meaning each user is assigned equal weight.

-It is also possible that some movies will only be in the test set and not the training set, therefore we will give a default rating of 3.0 like our baseline model.
-After running our mdoel, we return a RMSE of 0.963.
+It is also possible that some movies will only be in the test set and not the training set, therefore we will give a default rating of 3.0 like our baseline model. **After running our mdoel, we return a RMSE of 0.963.**

 #### Item-Based Models